hl7au/au-fhir-base/input/pagecontent/generalguidance.md

 This approach means for example that other HL7 AU IGs will not define search parameters unless they are for IG specific extensions.
 Definition of search parameters for native FHIR elements or core FHIR extensions is to be done in AU Base, and the downstream IG profiles the search parameter to describe additional constraints relevant for that context such as mandating support for chaining.

 #### Terminology Approach
-AU Base acts like the AU extension to the core FHIR terminology (including HL7 Terminology (THO)).
-Terminology is defined in AU Base when:
+AU Base acts like the AU extension to the core FHIR terminology (including [HL7 Terminology (THO)](https://build.fhir.org/ig/HL7/UTG/documentation.html)).

-* there is no available extension in the core FHIR extension pack
+Code systems are defined in AU Base when:
+* the needed concepts cannot be added to an existing code system, including where no available code system is published
-* it is not suitable/achievable to define the extension in the core FHIR extension pack
+  * it is not suitable/achievable to define the new code system in [HL7 Terminology (THO)](https://build.fhir.org/ig/HL7/UTG/documentation.html)
-* the use is not specific to a single use case or domain (i.e. specific to a single IG)
+  * the use of the code system is not specific to a single use case or domain (i.e. specific to a single IG)

+Sometimes, only additional concepts are required rather than entirely new code systems.
+Where possible, individual concepts are:
+* added to an existing code system, and where possible
+  * submitted to the applicable international code systems if the concept is not Australian-specific

 Value sets are defined in AU Base when:
-* there is no equal core FHIR value set (including in HL7 Terminology (THO)) available
+* there is no available core FHIR value set (including in [HL7 Terminology (THO)](https://build.fhir.org/ig/HL7/UTG/documentation.html)) that matches the set of values for usage agreed by the responsible work group
 * the content of the value set is not predominantly SNOMED CT or LOINC*<sup>1</sup>

-*<sup>1</sup>TBD note on how we do the work in the work group but publish via NCTS not AU Base*
+* the use is not specific to a single use case or domain (i.e. specific to a single IG)

+*<sup>1</sup>Value sets defined for usage in HL7 AU IGs that are SNOMED CT or LOINC predominant are published via the [National Clinical Terminology Service (NCTS)](https://www.healthterminologies.gov.au/).*

 ##### Terminology Selection
 Compliance with the FHIR standard is mandatory.
 This can mean that some terminology rules are pre-determined e.g. at least supplying the standardised LOINC coding for FHIR vitals observations or complying with extensible and required bindings defined for elements in the core FHIR specification.